Star Academy Arabia: Star Academy 11

-Star Academy 11 began in 16 October 2015 and ended in 29 January 2016 with the crowning of this season's winner Marwan Youssef from Lebanon.
+Star Academy 11 began on 16 October 2015 and ended on 29 January 2016, with Marwan Youssef from Lebanon crowned the season's winner.
 Marwan is the second Lebanese contestant to win the first place title after Joseph Attieh (Star Academy 3).
 The season was produced by Endemol Shine Middle East and broadcast on Lebanese Broadcasting Corporation International aka LBC Lebanon) and Capital Broadcasting Center aka CBC (Egypt) tv networks.
 Among many other prizes awarded to the winner of the season, Marwan Youssef won a song produced by Endemol, and released his first single "Watan Hobi."
 Marwan later went on to release a second single alone with Watary Productions record label titled "Rafed Saddek," which saw great success and lead to him filming his first music video for the song.
 Marwan has since performed many concerts and performed in important music festivals.
 This also had a few noteworthy and historical things to mention for example, Ihab Amir made history as the first male Moroccan contestant since the first season and being the second male Moroccan contestant after Amine Errachidi in the first season.
 Also Algeria made history this season as this was the first time in the show's entire run that more than one contestant was chosen to represent the North African nation.